About Articulatory Phonetics

 How It Works:

 When we speak, we manipulate these vocal organs to shape the airflow coming from our lungs.
 The way we position our lips, tongue, and other parts determines the unique sound that emerges.
-It’s like playing a musical instrument with our mouth!
+It’s like playing a musical instrument with our mouths!

 Consonants and Vowels: